 Distributor - Pursuant to a Distribution Agreement, KKR Capital Markets LLC (the "Distributor"), an affiliate of the Adviser, serves as distributor of the Fund's shares.
 The Fund has adopted a distribution and service plan for Class U Shares, Class D Shares and Class S Shares in accordance with Rule 12b-1 under the 1940 Act.
 Pursuant to the plan, the Fund compensates the Distributor for direct and indirect costs and expenses incurred in connection with shareholder servicing and advertising, marketing and other distribution services in an amount not to exceed 0.85% (0.60% Rule 12b-1 distribution fee and 0.25% shareholder service fee), for Class U and Class S Shares, and 0.25%, for Class D Shares, on an annualized basis of the average daily net assets of the respective class.
 On May 11, 2023, all outstanding Class D Shares were converted to Class I Shares.
+Class D Shares were reopened on September 19, 2023.
 Class I Shares do not incur distribution or servicing fees.